All Episodes

 I'm writing books for children now for the express purpose and for the reason that I believe there's reason to be hopeful and optimistic that this can be turned around.

-With no argument, supposed to be over.
+It was supposed to be over.

 And it isn't.

-It's nowhere close to me.
+It's nowhere close to be.

 The left has not secured it.